 Last year I had the pleasure of examining how an improvisational framework and practice can increase one’s cross-cultural communication competency.
 My goal was to understand specifically how an open mindset, and an intentional practice of key behaviors can help both Chinese and American professionals connect and communicate more effectively.

 What may be appropriate in a U.S. company, such as employees calling their CEO on a first name basis, might be deemed disrespectful in many Chinese companies.
 Another example could be the group dynamics when Americans debate their opinions openly and forcefully to make a decision, while Chinese counterparts might be more comfortable with letting the boss in the room make the decision.
 There is no one right way to run a business, but without a common cultural language, it becomes hard to communicate without misunderstandings.

-That’s where the improv framework Brave New Workshop has created can truly shine.
-Here are three ways improvisational practices can help you can increase your ability to collaborate cross-culturally.
+That’s where the framework Brave New Workshop has created can truly shine.
+Here are three ways the Mindset of Discovery and its inherent behaviors can help you can increase your ability to collaborate cross-culturally.

 Be intentional about setting the stage for the collaboration and build a shared space.

 Though we may all come from different backgrounds and speak different cultural languages, if a group decides to buy into a shared way of interaction and sets norms founded on curiosity and respect, it can suddenly turn cultural differences from potential obstacles turn into enriching, interesting, valuable additions for collaboration.

 As an international student myself, I was at first hesitant about participating in improvisational exercises, because I was worried that I wouldn’t have the American (and more specifically Minnesotan) cultural cues and humor background to follow along.
 I was pleasantly surprised to learn how wrong I was!
 Improvisation was an opportunity for everyone in the group to create something together on the foundation of all the ideas and contributions of the team.

 Defer judgment on others and on yourself.